sigmer/portaldocs/portal-sdk/generated/top-onboarding.md

 ![storage container](./../media/portalfx-extensions-onboarding/onboarding-instructions.png)

-Note : Step 1 and Step 2 below are sequential and required to complete the Portal onboarding.
-Step 3 is optional unless the onboarding service requires dedicated tokens.
+*Note : Step 1 and Step 2 below can be done in parallel and required to complete the Portal onboarding.
+Step 3 is optional unless the onboarding service requires dedicated tokens.*

 <a name="steps-to-portal-onboarding-step-1-hosting-service"></a>
 <a name="steps-to-portal-onboarding-step-1-hosting-service"></a>